kavyasinha/StitchUp-Product-Page/README.md

 **Created with ❤️ by Kavya Sinha**
 ```
-© 2025 Premium Outerwear.
+© 2025 StitchUp.
 All rights reserved.
 ```